The Latest: EU: Irish border still issue in no-deal Brexit

 Michel Barnier said at a conference on Wednesday the EU will have to protect consumers and businesses with checks on British goods if Brexit takes place on March 29 without an agreement.

 Barnier said: "We will still have to do checks and controls somewhere."
-He didn't specific where the inspections might happen.
+He didn't specify where the inspections might happen.

 He said it would be most challenging in the Republic of Ireland, an EU member country that shares a land border with the U.K.'s Northern Ireland.